 About the challenge

-We throw away over two million plastic drinks bottles and coffee cups each year on campus.
+We throw away more than 1.5 million plastic drinks bottles and disposable coffee cups each year on campus.

 In 2018, we asked you to share your thoughts on reducing single-use plastic across our UK campuses.